 This spring, the principal must consult with the PPC and faculty to prepare an assessment plan for next school year.
 The Delegate and PPC should make sure that the plan is discussed by the faculty, including in grade levels/bands, subject areas, and special education.
 The principal must consult with the PPC and faculty to prepare an assessment plan on or before May 10, 2019.

 We highly recommend you convene a union meeting immediately to discuss, as a staff, your preferences, to maximize unity and influence over the school assessment plan and vote.

 Adoption of the plan shall be by majority vote.

-Teachers and the principal vote, using fair voting procedures, which are agreed upon by the PPC and the principal.
+The week of May 20 – 24, 2019, teachers and the principal vote, using fair voting procedures, which are agreed upon by the PPC and the principal.

 If the PPC is unanimous, they can authorize a particular grade/subject area or sub-group to conduct a simultaneous supplemental vote on assessments applicable only to that group.

 If the recommended plan fails to win a majority, the principal and network may offer an alternative assessment plan.
 We strongly recommend that your PPC and faculty firmly represent the staff’s preference at this stage.

 If no plan is approved, the plan can be submitted to strategic bargaining, the monthly meetings held between CTU and the CPS Labor Relations Department.